U.S. Senate Democrats to force vote on FCC net neutrality repeal

 This week’s FCC order grants internet providers sweeping new powers to block, throttle or discriminate among internet content, but requires public disclosure of those practices.
 Internet providers have vowed not to change how consumers get online content.
 The FCC rules also seek to bar states from imposing their own net neutrality requirements.

-The FCC said Monday the rules will take effect once the White House Office of Management and Budget approves the new transparency rules, which could take several months.
+The FCC said the rules would take effect once the White House Office of Management and Budget approved the new transparency rules, which could take several months.

-FCC Chairman Ajit Pai said Friday in a Fox News interview that ”so much of the hysteria is simply misplaced.”
-He added: ”“Going forward, the internet is going to speed up.”
+Democrats say net neutrality is essential to protect consumers, while Republicans say the rules hindered investment by providers and were not needed.

-Republicans on Capitol Hill have largely praised the rollback of the rules.
-Many want Congress to pass legislation that would retain consumer protections but prevent future regulators from adopting internet pricing rules or other actions.
+Moody’s said providers “will tread lightly when it comes to engaging in paid prioritization and throttling, as there could be significant negative public reaction to these acts.”

-Moody’s said “at least in the near term, the cost of negative publicity on their existing businesses far outweighs the benefit of additional revenue streams these companies can generate from paid prioritization agreements.”
-(Reporting by David Shepardson; Editing by David Gregorio)
+Moody’s said “at least in the near term, the cost of negative publicity on their existing businesses far outweighs the benefit of additional revenue streams these companies can generate from paid prioritisation agreements.”